swch/slate/source/includes/_rest.md

 See [account response parameters](#response-cardsavr_account).

-<aside class="notice">Update calls to /cardsavr_accounts require the cardholder's personal cardholder_safe_key header to encrypt and save the username and password for added security.
-The safe keys are not required if updating other user properties.</aside>
+<aside class="notice">Update calls to /cardsavr_accounts require the cardholder's personal cardholder_safe_key header to encrypt and save the username and password when Strivve does not manage keys for a customer (this is an environment setting).
+The safe keys are also not required if updating non-safe user properties.</aside>

 ## Delete account